-TGS performed impairment reviews and determined the value in use of the multi-client library during 2017.
+TGS performed impairment reviews and determined the value in use of the multi-client library during 2018.
+This requires an estimation of net sales value or value in use, whichever is highest.
 The Company estimated value in use based on discounted estimated future sales forecasts.
-The underlying estimates that form the basis for the sales forecast depend on variables such as the number of oil and gas exploration and production (E&P) companies operating in the area that would be interested in the data, the overall E&P spending, expectations regarding hydrocarbons in the sector, whether licenses to perform exploration in the sectors exist or will be given in the future, expected farm-ins to licenses, relinquishments, etc. Changes in these estimates may potentially affect the estimated amount of future materially.
+The underlying estimates that form the basis for the sales forecast depend on variables such as the number of oil and gas exploration and production (E&P) companies operating in the area that would be interested in the data, overall E&P spending, expectations regarding hydrocarbons in the sector, whether licenses to perform exploration in the sectors exist or will be given in the future, expected farm-ins to licenses, relinquishments, etc. Changes in these estimates may potentially affect the estimated amount of future sales forecasts materially.
 The revenue estimates are evaluated regularly and impairments are recognized in the period they occur.